 I would have to say this is a great school not only do they do focus on getting the children at the expected level but also get them involved in a community that is almost impossible to not become part of.
 On the downside if you are not to chatty there are "groups" of parents that are their own "gang" and gather around after school which reminds me of high school days when each person joined a group and often times did not accept newbies.
 Parents do get to gather/speak with who ever is accepted to their "groups."
 That would be the only thing I dislike about Miraloma not feeling welcomed.
 Academic wise...
 I can't complain they've made a huge progress on my child's learning.
 Also another downside for those who rely on public transportation -- IT IS UP ON A HILL!
 So even driving there gets a bit crazy I find myself getting to school at least 25 minutes early to avoid the traffic and find parking.
 On my daily routine I get to grab some coffee from Starbucks right on Portola before heading there to make my morning smoother!
 GOOD LUCK!

 Miraloma Elementary School is a public elementary school in San Francisco.
-The principal of Miraloma Elementary School is Ron Machado, who can be contacted at firstname.lastname@example.org.
-364 students go to Miraloma Elementary School and are mostly Black, non-Hispanic; Hispanic; and White, non-Hispanic.
-8% of the Miraloma Elementary School students have "limited English proficiency."
+The principal of Miraloma Elementary School is Ron Machado, whose e-mail is email@example.com.
+364 students attend Miraloma Elementary School and identify mostly as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+8% of the Miraloma Elementary School students are "limited in English proficiency."
 19% of the 364 students here are paying reduced lunch prices.
 The ratio of students to teachers at Miraloma Elementary School is 17:1.
 St. Brendan Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Computer arts